When you disagree with the support you’re getting at school, there are steps you can take to be more involved and have your say:

 ➜ If talking to the school doesn’t make things better and you still disagree with the support you’re receiving, there are some more options.

-➜ You, your parents or carers and the school or local council might need help to solve the problem.
+➜ You, your parents / carers and the school / local council might need help to solve the problem.

 What does it mean?

-There are 3 different types of dispute resolution that can be used to sort out a disagreement with your school:
+There are 3 different types of dispute resolution for sorting out a disagreement with your school: